-District 8 (Ingham, Livingston, N Oakland) Safe Republican.
+District 8 (Ingham, Livingston, N Oakland) Likely Republican.

 CD12: 59-37 CD14: 55-42 CD16: 56-39 McCain: 46.4 Romney: 51.1 Trump 50.6

 Former state senator Mike Bishop of NE Oakland beat state rep. Tom McMillin 60-40 in the 2014 Republican primary to replace retiring congressman Mike Rogers.
 Bishop defeated Macomb County assistant prosecutor Suzanna Shkreli in 2016.
-Former DOD official Elissa Slotkin is running for the D nomination, along with Darlene Domanik and Christopher Smith.
+Lokesh Kumar is challenging him in the R primary.
+Former DOD official Elissa Slotkin is running for the D nomination, along with professor Christopher Smith.